yapoml/yapoml.dev/docs/syntax.md

 ---
 title: Syntax
-description: Define your page objects with ease and start to automate immediatelly
+description: Define your page objects with ease and start to automate immediately
 sidebar_position: 1
 ---